MIDI Wind Controller – the “e-WB”

 • Analog bite

 I used CircuitPython as the programming platform, as it had the modules I needed.
-The touch sensitive keys were easy to configure, but I discovered that they require a lot of processing time, particularly when using a lot of fingers.
+The touch sensitive keys were easy to configure, but I discovered that they required a lot of processing time, particularly when using a lot of fingers.
 The program scans the keys on each cycle and it was taking about 12msec with no fingers applied to around 23msec with all fingers down.
 This is clearly too much for fast keying.
 The solution I found was to overclock the processor from125MHz to 260MHz.
-This was fairly simple to do, and it dropped the all-fingers-down time to around 13msec.
-While that is not fast, it is workable.
-I’ve been running a check on the processor temperature (there’s an in-built sensor) and even with the overclocking it’s running cool.
-I haven’t been able to find the code to attempt to adjust the touchio module yet.
+This was fairly simple to do, and it dropped the all-fingers-down time to around 13msec, which is really not fast enough, but workable.
+I’ve ran checks on the processor temperature (there’s an in-built sensor) and even with the overclocking it ran cool.

 I initially chose a Pico W model with the BLE and Wifi capabilities.
 I was hoping to be able to get MIDI over BLE sent out by the chip, but I soon discovered that the code for BLE MIDI is not ready yet.
 I had to use the Yamaha adapter.
 That in itself presented problems as I found I had to build in a 0.5 sec delay on start-up before any python modules are loaded.
 If there was no delay, the USB interface didn’t come up cleanly and many modules wouldn’t load.
 I reverted to using a Pico (not W model)